Synapse Adjustment Dialog

 The top part of this dialog shows a statistics panel for the selected set of synapses.
 The tabbed panels can be used to adjust the synapses in various ways, in each case by pressing an Apply button.
 Changes are shown immediately in the statistics panel.

-Note: If applied to weights whose source neuron is excitatory or inhibitory and thus shows up with a red or blue border (see polarity), changes made in the panel can be be “flipped” to respect that neuron’s polarity.
-Thus, for example, if you set the weights on a fully connected set of inhibitory neurons to a distribution with mean 1, the result will be a distriution of weights with mean -1.
+Note: If applied to weights whose source neuron is excitatory or inhibitory and thus shows up with a red or blue border (see polarity), changes made in the panel can be “flipped” to respect that neuron’s polarity constraint.
+Thus, for example, if you set the weights on a fully connected set of inhibitory neurons to a distribution with mean 1, the result will be a distribution of weights with mean -1.

 Statistics Panel